-GMC Acadia owners have reported 19 problems associated with automatic transmission (under the power train category).
+GMC Acadia owners have reported 19 problems related to automatic transmission (under the power train category).

-The vehicle involved was a 2010 GMC Acadia.
 2010 Acadia transmission and traction control safety problems.
 While driving 70mph on the highway, the traction control system alarm came on in addition to a flashing stability control and abs warning lights.
 The rear passenger wheel locked up, the transmission downshifted into 3rd gear causing the vehicle to veer into the right lane.
 Additionally, we have been having power steering pum problems with the vehicle which made the vehicle difficult to control in this circumstance.
 Fortunately, there was no other vehicle in the right lane and maanged to pul the vehile off the road.
 I had my family in the vehile at the time which made everyone very scared for their safety.
 The vehicle was turned off and restarted which erased the abs and traction control warnings, but the engine check light remained on and was unable to keep the transmission in drive.
 The dealer replaced some ecms, but could not fix the power steering issue.
 Three weeks later, the transimission started shifting hard and after 2 visits to the dealer is not being ivestigated for another ecm failure.
 The electric systems and power steering issues make this is a very unsafe vehicle.
-This automatic transmission issue occurred Aug.
-1, 2011.

 See all problems of the 2010 GMC Acadia.